-Early learning standards are also critical to quality8 as they offer programs guidance and ensure that they cover the full range of areas essential to children's learning and development.
-States should have comprehensive early learning standards covering all areas identified as fundamental by the National Education Goals Panel9-children's physical well-being and motor development, social/ emotional development, approaches toward learning, language development, and cognition and general knowledge.
+Early learning standards are also critical to quality as they offer programs guidance and ensure that they cover the full range of areas essential to children's learning and development.8 States should have comprehensive early learning standards covering all areas identified as fundamental by the National Education Goals Panel9-children's physical well-being and motor development, social/ emotional development, approaches toward learning, language development, and cognition and general knowledge.
 These standards should be specifically tailored to the learning of preschool-age children so that it is appropriate for their level of development.

 The Quality Standards Checklist also addresses the comprehensive services that preschool education programs should be expected to offer.
-Programs should provide at least one meal;10 vision, hearing, and health screenings and referrals;11 and additional parent involvement opportunities, such as parent conferences, or support services, such as parent education.12 These items are included because children's overall well-being and success in school involves not only their cognitive development but also their physical and social/emotional health.
+Programs should provide at least one meal;10 vision, hearing, and health screenings and referrals;11 and other support services, such as parent education, parent conferences and/or home visits, or referrals for such services.12 These items are included because children's overall well-being and success in school involves not only their cognitive development but also their physical and social/emotional health.

 It is important to note that the Quality Standards Checklist focuses on state preschool policy requirements rather than actual practice.
 A state with good policies may have some programs that fail to comply with these policies; conversely, a state with weak policies may have many programs that exceed state minimum standards.
 While evaluating implementation of standards is outside the scope of this report, the checklist does include an indicator of whether states are taking steps to monitor programs' implementation of the quality standards.
-Policies requiring strong state quality standards are essential, but it is also necessary to have a means of ascertaining that individual pre-K programs meet those standards.13 Therefore, programs should require at a minimum that all sites are visited for program quality to enforce standards and ensure high-quality education in state-funded preschool programs.
+Policies requiring strong state quality standards are essential, but it is also necessary to have a means of ascertaining that individual pre-K programs meet those standards.
+Therefore, programs should require at a minimum that all sites are visited for program quality at least once every five years to enforce standards and ensure high-quality education in state-funded preschool programs.